How to conduct phone interviews

 - Be ready to record answers in an open document.

 Close out the phone interview by letting the job seeker know what to expect.
 For example, you could say: “Thank you for your time.
-In three days, I’m going to make a decision about whom to bring in for an on-site interview.”
+In three days, I’m going to make a decision about whom to move forward with in the interview process.”

 Call everybody back—even those you’re not bringing back.
 It’s not only professional, but also smart—you may need them in the future.

-Better phone interview questions bring in better candidates
+Better phone interview questions bring in better talent